rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 ```

 Looks alright?
 We compare the actual response status to 302, and we compare the
 response header `Location` to a URL that has our path.

-What's with the
-`example.org` business though?
-As mentioned at some point in the Webapps for
+What's with the `example.org` business though?
+As mentioned at some point in
-Beginners book, a redirect header needs to be a full URL as per the HTTP
+the Webapps for Beginners book, a redirect header needs to be a full URL as per
-specification.
+the HTTP specification.
 So our Sinatra app turns the path into a full URL.
-Since we
-haven't specified any other hostname in our app it just adds this fantasy
+Since we haven't specified any other hostname in our app it just adds this
-domain.
+fantasy domain name.

+This works, the given test would pass.

+Can you spot a problem with it though?

-This, again, is a brittle.
-What if we configure a proper hostname for our
+Our matcher, again, is a brittle.
+What if we configure a proper hostname for
-app at some point?
-Our tests then would fail, even though it would function as
+our app at some point?
+Our tests then would fail, even though the application
-expected.
+code would function as expected.
+Our tests would be too brittle, and fail when
+they should pass.

 Let's fix that, and parse the URL, so we can compare the path only: